 Relevant Mandates and Rating Systems

-- The Principles require installation of building level meters for electricity, natural gas, and steam using advanced or standard meters as appropriate.
+- The Principles require installation of building level meters for electricity, natural gas, and steam, with advanced meters as required by statute.

-- Separate indoor and outdoor water meters are also required when irrigation systems are greater than 25,000 square feet.
+- Outdoor water meters are recommended when irrigation systems are greater than 25,000 square feet.

 U.S. Department of Energy Federal Building Metering Guide: November 2014 Update